revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-91. What is the purpose to use Kerberos?
+91.What is the purpose to use Kerberos?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Kerberos was designed to the provide secure authentication to services over an insecure network.
-Kerberos uses tickets to authenticate a user and the completely avoids sending passwords across the network.
+Kerberos was designed to the provide secure authentication to services over an insecure network.Kerberos uses tickets to authenticate a user and the completely avoids sending passwords across the network.

 </details>
 </blockquote>

 ---

-92. How to check the logs of a Hadoop job submitted in the cluster and how to terminate already running process?
+92.How to check the logs of a Hadoop job submitted in the cluster and how to terminate already running process?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 We can configure the maximum number of times a particular map or reduce the task can fail before the entire job fails through the following properties:
-- mapred. map. max. attempts - The maximum number of attempts per map task.
+- mapred.map.max.attempts - The maximum number of attempts per map task.
-- mapred. reduce. max. attempts - Same as above, but for reduce tasks.
+- mapred.reduce.max.attempts - Same as above, but for reduce tasks.

 </details>